Volentix/vdexnode/README.md

 VTX rewards will be set for: <br />
     -  First come first serve to the 1st 21 nodes @ ~8 VTX/day TBD<br />
     -  Sebsequent 22 to 42 nodes @ 3 VTX/day TBD<br />
-Start of this offer: TBD(soon).

-### Conditions

-1. Your machine is always on without interruptions.<br />
-2. Logs are on.<br />
-3. Update mechanism is working.<br />
-4. You have staked enough vtx.<br />
-5. You have an EOS account for your public key

 ## selection criteria
-1. Geolocation<br />
+1. Geolocation
-    We will prioritize nodes as to diversify our network geographically.
+2. Your machine is always on without interruptions.
+3. You have an EOS account for your public key
+4. 10000 VTX +
-2. Computer architecture, ressources and bandwidth.
+5. Computer architecture, ressources and bandwidth.
-3. VTX<br />
-    We will prioritize the most serious holders of VTX
-### Approval
-- Please send public key to marwan@volentixlabs.com for approval or for EOS account.

 ### Install

-Check your install is 18.04.3 LTS
+Check your install is Ubuntu Bionic Beaver 18.04.3 LTS: Activities->about

 Copy paste the following commands in terminal one by one: